island-rush/CapstoneSpring2018/README.md

                 after submitting, javascript to lock out stuff (using ajax to wait for update in database) after submitting a turn, set an update flag in the database for the other person to check event_handler_2
+-sanitize comments and clean up code to be better than what jack fucking did